Intro to Venice: The Venice of America

 If you want to see some of the remnants of old Venice, head to the corner of Windward and Pacific.
 There you can shop, dance, and get a tattoo.
 If you want to grab a great cocktail in one of these historic buildings, I recommend Gran Blanco in the former Bank of Venice building.

-The Venice Boardwalk is a popular tourist draw with its wide sandy beach and restaurants that line the boardwalk.
+The Venice Boardwalk is a popular tourist draw, with its wide sandy beach and restaurants lining the boardwalk.
 Locals gravitate to the street named after Venice’s founder, Abbot Kinney.
-I will talk about these areas in-depth in upcoming posts.
+I will discuss these areas in depth in upcoming posts.

 Venice weird

 Venice is the home of Los Angeles weird.
 I never understood this term.
 Is it art that makes a city weird or its people?
 Venice is covered in art, from the murals that span across its buildings and down its alleyways.
 Venice residents are characters–a little gritty and a whole lot eccentric.
-Thinking about the comparison to other weird cities, like Portland or Austin, the businesses who call Venice home are mom-and-pops—not a lot of chain restaurants, with the exception of those who line Lincoln Avenue.
+Thinking about the comparison to other weird cities, like Portland or Austin, the businesses that call Venice home are mom-and-pops—not many chain restaurants, with the exception of those lining Lincoln Avenue.
 So if that is weird, I will take it.

 Venice is also where skateboarding was born.
 I strongly recommend watching the Dogtown and Z-Boys documentary directed by the legend, Stacey Peralta.